sabbirimon/kiro-ide/README.md

 ## Do's🤩:
 ---
-- Use the license keys for educational and non-commercial purposes to explore and learn about VMware vSphere.
+- Use this Kiro-IDE for educational and non-commercial purposes to explore and learn about kiro ide.
-- Contribute by adding new keys or updating existing ones to keep the repository current.
+- Contribute by adding new setup files or updating existing ones to keep the repository current.
 - Share your experiences and knowledge with the community to enhance the learning process.
 ## Don't😈:
 ---
-- Use the license keys in a production environment or for any commercial purposes.
+- Use in a production environment or for any commercial purposes not allowed .
 - Share or distribute the license Kiro outside of this GitHub repository.
 - Violate Amazon's licensing terms and policies.
 - Remember to regularly check for updates and contribute responsibly to maintain the repository's integrity and usefulness for the community.
 Happy virtualizing!